 Fish cake ingredients labeled: tapioca starch, pangasius fillets, red curry paste, white sugar, an egg, fish sauce, sliced kaffir lime leaves, and sliced yard long beans.

-• Yard long beans – Also known as snake beans or Chinese long beans, these green beans add a delightful crunch and freshness to the fish cakes.
+• Yard long beans – Also called snake beans, these add a nice crunch and freshness.

 How to make Thai fish cakes